WHO WE ARE

 Q: Will you consider my book for the pop-up bookstore or a Greenmarket signing?

 Q: Food and books — this sounds like a dream.
 Are there any job or volunteer opportunities with Team FBF?

-A: We're a lean operation: Most of the year, we run as a company of two, but we look forward to staffing up with other cool food book people in the run up to Food Book Fair each spring.
-Might that be you?
-At this time we are looking for limited production assistance in the weeks leading up to the Fair, and volunteers during the event.
-Please email email@example.com with serious inquiries.
+A: We're a lean operation: Most of the year, we run as a company of two, but we look forward to staffing up with other cool, hard-working folks in the run up to Food Book Fair each spring.